saqib00987/us-macro-indicators-viz/README.md

 ## Key findings

-* **Rate peaks lead unemployment peaks by about 32 to 35 months.** Both completed rate cycles confirm it, a longer lag than the commonly cited 12 to 24 month estimate.
+* **Rate peaks lead unemployment peaks by about 32 to 35 months.** Both completed rate cycles confirm it, a longer lag than the 12 to 24 months I initially expected.
 * **Every economic-cycle recession in the window was preceded by a yield-curve inversion.** The 2020 COVID recession is the sole exception, and it was an external shock rather than a monetary-cycle downturn.
 * **Fed rate transmission to unemployment is roughly 30 months faster after COVID.** The correlation turns positive at lag 36 pre-2008, but at lag 6 post-COVID.
 * **Consumer sentiment reacts more sharply to bad news than to good news of comparable size, but only at the largest shocks.** The effect is statistically significant in the top shock quartile alone (p = 0.045), and is reported as suggestive rather than firm.